vivekkiran/commonplace/README.md

 ## Updating Commonplace

 To update your commonplace installation, simply run `commonplace update --npm` from the root of your project.
 Commonplace will automatically update the global commonplace library to the latest version and update all of the shared modules.

+## I have questions!
+Where do I look for more information?

+You can check out the [Wiki](https://github.com/mozilla/commonplace/wiki/_pages), which has plenty of documentation about the project.